Explicit error bounds with commutator scaling for time-dependent product and multi-product formulas: Abstract

 \section{Abstract}

-Product formula (PF), which approximates the time evolution under a many-body Hamiltonian by the product of local time evolution operators, is one of the central approaches for simulating quantum dynamics by quantum computers.
-It has been of great interest whether PFs have a bound of the error from the exact time evolution, which is expressed by commutators among local terms (called \textit{commutator scaling}), since it brings the substantial suppression of the computational cost in terms of the system size.
-Although a series of recent studies have revealed the presence and the explicit formulas of the PF error bounds for time-independent systems, those for time-dependent Hamiltonians remain to be a difficult problem except for low-order PFs.
-In this paper, we derive an explicit error bound of generic PFs for smooth time-dependent Hamiltonians $H(t)=\sum_{\gamma=1}^\Gamma H_\gamma(t)$, which is expressed by commutators among the terms $\{H_\gamma(t)\}_{\gamma=1}^\Gamma$ and their time derivatives.
-This error bound can also host the substantial suppression in the system size for generic local Hamiltonians with finite-, short-, and long-ranged interactions, thereby giving a much better estimate of gate counts.
-Our derivation employs the so-called Floquet theory; Embedding generic smooth time-dependent Hamiltonians into time-periodic ones, we map the time-dependent PF error to the time-independent one defined on an infinite-dimensional space.
-This approach allows to obtain the error bounds not only for the ordinary time-dependent PF but also for its various family, such as the one for non-unitary dynamics.
-In particular, we also clarify the explicit error bound of a time-dependent multi-product formula, with which we can achieve much smaller error by a linear combination of time-dependent PFs.
+Product formula (PF), which approximates the time evolution under a many-body Hamiltonian by the product of local time-evolution operators, is one of the central approaches for simulating quantum dynamics by quantum computers.
+It has been of great interest whether the errors of PFs can be expressed by commutators among local terms (called \textit{commutator scaling}), since it brings the substantial suppression of the computational cost in the system size.
+Although recent studies have revealed the error bounds with commutator scaling for generic time-independent systems, those for time-dependent Hamiltonians remain to be a difficult problem except for low-order PFs.
+In this paper, we derive an error bound of generic PFs for smooth time-dependent Hamiltonians, which is expressed explicitly by nested commutators and their time derivatives.
+It indicates the substantial error suppression in the system size for generic local Hamiltonians, thereby giving a much better estimate of gate counts.
+Our derivation employs Floquet theory originally developed for time-periodic systems, with which we analyze the time-dependent PF errors by mapping them to those for time-independent PFs defined on an infinite-dimensional space.
+This approach is also applicable to a family of time-dependent PFs, such as the one for non-unitary dynamics.
+In particular, we clarify the error bound of a time-dependent multi-product formula, with which we can achieve exponentially better scaling with respect to the target accuracy than the PF.
 Our results will shed light on applications of near-term and future quantum computers, ranging from quantum simulation of nonequilibrium materials to faster algorithms exploiting time-dependent Hamiltonians such as adiabatic state preparation.